Repair your computer and protect your data:

 select disk 0

-step 3.
-Type bootsect /nt60 SYS /mbr and hit Enter to restore boot sector code.
+❤ The command line bootsect /nt60 SYS /mbr is to restore boot sector code using installation disc.

-Step 4.
-Remove the installation media and restart your computer.
+Step 2.
+Remove the installation disc and restart your computer.

-Way 4: Rename and rebuild BCD via Command Prompt
+Way 3: Rename and rebuild BCD via NotePad

 If the above command prompt does not work for you, you still can try to backup and rename BCD first and then rebuild it via CMD.

 Step 1.
-Select Command Prompt in the System Recovery Options and type bcdedit /export C:\BCD_Backup command to create a backup for BCD.
+In the command prompt window, type bcdedit /export C:\BCD_Backup to create a backup for BCD.

 Step 2.
-Type notepad in the command prompt and then click File > Open > Computer, find the file BCD in the corresponding drive, rename it as BCD.old, and then save the change and exit this window.
+Then, type notepad in the command prompt window.
+Youw ill see a pop up window, click File > Open > Computer, find the BCD file and rename it as BCD.old.
+After that, save the change and exit this window.

 Step 5.
 Type exit and reboot your computer.